MEMESCOEP/Protogen/README.md

 # Protogen
-A repository for all of the software that will go on a fully functional protogen. maybe.
+A repository for all of the software, research, and planning that will go into building a fully functional, life-size protogen.